tiulinh/otaku_agent/src/packages/api-client/docs/jobs-api-examples.md

 # Jobs API Examples

-The Jobs API provides a simple way to send one-off messages to agents and wait for responses, similar to the @bankr/sdk pattern.
+The Jobs API provides a simple way to send one-off messages to agents and wait for responses.

 ## Features